Dr. Samuel Epstein's 2009 Book, Toxic

 Epstein warns, “Unbelievably, the FDA has recklessly failed to

-protect us from toxic ingredients in cosmetics and personal-care products for
+protect us from controversial ingredients in cosmetics and personal-care products for

 the last six decades.
 What’s more, the mainstream industry has remained